econprofmath/starter-hugo-academic/content/project/GAMES/index.md

 slides: ""
 ---

 Professors Catherine Pfaff, Sumon Majumdar, and Robert McKeown team up to deliver GAMES: A Gentle Approach to Math, Excel, and Stats.
-These courses are designed for a diverse set of learners and students &mdash; some of whom may lack a strong background in math and stats from High School &mdash; to prepare them for success at university in business, economics, and the social sciences; Each course is divided into 2-3 segments and 12 modules to allow for a customized experience; This project is made possible with funding by the Government of Ontario and through eCampusOntario’s support of the Virtual Learning Strategy; To learn more about the Virtual Learning Strategy visit: https://vls.ecampusontario.ca/.
+These two 12-week courses are designed for a diverse set of learners and students &mdash; some of whom may lack a strong background in math and stats from High School &mdash; to prepare them for success at university in business, economics, and the social sciences; Each course is divided into 2-3 segments and 12 modules to allow for a customized experience; This project is made possible with funding by the Government of Ontario and through eCampusOntario’s support of the Virtual Learning Strategy.

 <font size="+2">Who is this course for?</font>